-Called “FMNP,” the Farmers Market Nutrition Program provides low-income families and seniors with benefits that can be spent at farmers markets and designated farm stands.
-FMNP is really two programs in one.
-There is a program for Women & Infant Children (WIC) and one for seniors.
-Both are federal nutrition assistance programs implemented in partnership with Washington State Department of Health and Department of Social and Health Services.
+Called “FMNP,” the Farmers Market Nutrition Program provides nutrition benefits that can be spent at authorized farmers markets and farm stands.
+FMNP is actually two programs in one.
+There is a program for Women & Infant Children (WIC) and one for Seniors.
+Both are federal nutrition assistance programs implemented in partnership with Washington State Department of Health (DOH) and Department of Social and Health Services (DSHS).
 FMNP is the largest federal food assistance program at Washington farmers markets with over $2.3 million in direct farm sales to 480 growers in 2023.

 The WIC and Senior FMNP program has three main goals: